sst/guide/_chapters/setup-www-domain-redirect.md

 ![Select static website hosting screenshot]({{ site.url }}/assets/select-static-website-hosting-2.png)

 But unlike last time we are going to select the **Redirect requests** option and fill in the domain we are going to be redirecting towards.
-This is the domain that we setup in our last chapter.
+This is the domain that we set up in our last chapter.

 Also, make sure to copy the **Endpoint** as we'll be needing this later.